jetstream-cloud/js2docs/docs/ui/cli/managing-ssh-keys.md

 You may also leave off the -f file option and ssh-keygen will prompt you for the filename.

 Source your openrc if you haven't already!
 Refer to [creating an openrc](openrc.md){target=_blank} if you still need to create an openrc file for Jetstream2.
-We're assuming it is *openrc.sh* for this example.
+We're assuming it is *openrc.sh* for this example and assuming *id_rsa.pub* is your public key's filename.

     source openrc.sh